-• If the applied algorithm's produced mask data exceeds the corresponding target table columns datatype's max value range, then job execution will fail in load service.

-- Schemas, tables, and column names having special characters are not supported. - Masking of columns with VARBINARY datatype is not supported.
+- If the applied algorithm's produced mask data exceeds the corresponding target table columns datatype's max value range, then job execution will fail in load service. - Schemas, tables, and column names having special characters are not supported. - Masking of columns with VARBINARY datatype is not supported. - Hyperscale Compliance can mask up to a maximum 1000 tables in a single job.